 5 days from £729 per person

 Norwich is a fantastic city of heritage and culture, and a great base from which to explore the north of Norfolk.
 First we’ll experience the old glory days of the railway on the Victorian ‘Poppy Line’.
-Then we take time to explore the county town’s Norman monuments on a city tour, before sailing along the Norfolk Broads from Wroxham.
+Then we’ll take time to explore the county town’s Norman monuments on a city tour, before sailing along the Norfolk Broads from Wroxham.
 Lastly, you’ll enjoy a visit to Sandringham, the Queen’s expansive private estate.

-4 nights in hotel (accommodation as specified or similar)
+- 4 nights in hotel (accommodation as specified or similar)

 North Norfolk Railway

 The North Norfolk Railway ran from 1887 to 1924.
-Today it is one of Britain’s most scenic heritage railways, restored to its glory days.
+Today it’s one of Britain’s most scenic heritage railways, restored to its glory days.
 We head to Sheringham this morning, home of the railway’s quaint Victorian headquarters.
 After some free time we’ll board a vintage coach, pulled by a steam or diesel engine, for a nostalgic journey through some of Norfolk’s most stunning coastal countryside and beautiful wooded hills (dubbed 'Poppyland' by Clement Scott), pausing at historic stations.

 Norwich - Wroxham